ecrc/ExaGeoStatCPP/CONTRIBUTING.md

     $ git checkout -b feature/<name-of-feature>

-Begin the development of your feature on this branch, ensuring to include tests that validate your new code.
-If you're introducing new methods or classes, remember to provide Doxygen documentation for these additions.
+Proceed to develop your feature on this branch, and add tests that will exercise your new code.
+If you are creating new methods or classes, please add Doxygen documentation.

-After completing your feature and confirming that your tests succeed, you may push your branch to GitHub and initiate a pull request.
+Once your feature is complete and your tests are passing, you can push your branch to GitHub and create a pull request.

 Developing bug fixes
 --------------------------------------------------------------------------------

-Initially, verify whether the modification you're aiming to implement has already been addressed in the main branch.
-If it has, we recommend switching to using the main branch or temporarily integrating the fix into your current version of ExaGeoStatCPP.
+First, check if the change you want to make has been fixed in `main`.
+If so, we suggest you either start using the `main` branch, or temporarily apply the fix to whichever version of ExaGeoStat-CPP you are using.

-If the bug remains unresolved, ensure that you have the most recent version of the main branch:
+Assuming there is an unsolved bug, first make sure you have an up-to-date copy of the `main` branch:

     $ git checkout main
     $ git pull origin main

-Then, create a new branch for your bugfix:
+Then create a new branch for your bugfix:

     $ git checkout -b bugfix/<name-of-bug>

-Begin by adding a test that replicates the bug you've discovered.
-Proceed with developing your bug fix, as usual, incorporates tests that verify your changes have indeed fixed the issue.
+First, add a test that reproduces the bug you have found.
+Then develop your bugfix as normal, and add tests to check your changes actually fix the bug.

-Upon completion, push your branch to GitHub and proceed to create a pull request.
+Once you are finished, you can push your branch to GitHub, then create a pull request.

 Adding new kernel
 --------------------------------------------------------------------------------
-To add a new kernel, base your work on the main branch.
-Before you start developing the new feature, make sure your local main branch is current with the latest updates:
+Adding new kernel should be based on the `main` branch.
+When you want to create a new feature, first ensure you have an up-to-date copy of the `main` branch:

     $ git checkout main
     $ git pull origin main